-17.17 In lieu of testing by the manufacturer, a certificate of analysis may be accepted from the supplier, provided that the manufacturer establishes the reliability of the supplier's analysis through appropriate periodic validation of the supplier's test results (see sections 8.8 and 8.9) and through on-site audits of the supplier's capabilities.
-(This does not affect section 17.15.)
+17.17 A certificate of analysis may be accepted from the supplier, provided that the manufacturer establishes the reliability of the supplier's analysis through appropriate periodic validation of the supplier's test results and through on-site audits of the supplier's capabilities.
 Certificates must be originals (not photocopies) or otherwise have their authenticity assured.
-Certificates must contain at least the following information (6):
+Certificates must contain at least the following information:

-- a. identification (name and address) of the issuing supplier;

-- b. signature of the competent official, and statement of his or her qualifications;

-- c. the name of the material tested;

-- d. the batch number of the material tested;
+- (a) Identification (name and address) of the issuing supplier; - (b) signature of the competent official, and statement of his or her qualifications; - (c) the name of the material tested; - (d) the batch number of the material tested;

-- e. the specifications and methods used;
+(e) the specifications and methods used;

-- f. the test results obtained;
+(f) the test results obtained;

-- g. the date of testing.
+(g) the date of testing.